reharik/papers-jwt/README.md

 #### Included extractors

-A number of extractor factory functions are provided in passport-jwt.ExtractJwt.
+A number of extractor factory functions are provided in papers-jwt.ExtractJwt.
 These factory functions return a new extractor configured with the given parameters.

 * ```fromHeader(header_name)``` creates a new extractor that looks for the JWT in the given http